lino-framework/lino/docs/dev/install.rst

 :envvar:`LINO_CACHE_ROOT` is set, you should run Django's :manage:`collectstatic` command::

+    $ cd lino/projects/min1
     $ python manage.py collectstatic

+Note that you can chose an arbitrary project directory for running :manage:`collectstatic`, it does not need to be :mod:`min1
+<lino.projects.min1>`.
+That's because all Lino applications have the
+same set of staticfiles.

 The output should be something like this::